 The first most active company that we observed in this Blockchain application is:

 Bank of America

 Bank of America is one of the major research entities in the area of Blockchain.
 Even if you look at patent filings, BOA sits at the top of the list of top patent assignees in Blockchain.
 Its primary strategic focus is using Blockchain for verifying and recording transactions.
 Additionally, it intends to create a peer-to-peer payment system using Blockchain to ease foreign transfers.

-In September 2016, BOA Merrill Lynch, and Microsoft collaborated to test and develop a Blockchain platform to help businesses to power the exchanges between them and their clients using Blockchain.
+In September 2016, BOA Merrill Lynch, and Microsoft collaborated to test and develop a Blockchain platform to help businesses power the exchanges between them and their clients using Blockchain.
 The company is using the Microsoft Azure platform and offering an automated corporate treasury operation.

 BOA is also focusing on international collaborations to further expand its reach in Blockchain research and development.
-HSBC and Bank of America Merrill Lynch came together to build a hyperledger to record, digitize, and to make trade finance deals more efficient than before using a series of smart contracts deployed over Blockchain.
+HSBC and Bank of America Merrill Lynch came together to build a hyperledger to record, digitize, and make trade finance deals more efficient than before using a series of smart contracts deployed over Blockchain.
 This reduces the back and forth communication between banks and parties namely exporters and exporters.

-As a part of growth strategy, BOA also made investments in startups in Blockchain space.
+As a part of its growth strategy, BOA also made investments in startups in the Blockchain space.
 Along with other financial and tech giants: SBI Holdings Inc, HSBC Holdings Plc, Intel Corp and Temasek Holdings, BOA along with some other banks and tech firms invested in R3 CEV.
 The R3 CEV is developing a new operating system for the financial sector in the Blockchain space.

 “The potential benefits of Blockchain will help drive meaningful supply chain efficiencies to the clients of both Microsoft and the bank.
 This project is another example of our continued commitment to introduce financial innovations for the betterment of global commerce.”